mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 ## Getting started

 The default locale of MUI is English (United States).
-If you want to use other locales, follow the instructions below.
+If you want to use other locales—follow the instructions below.

 :::warning
 This page focuses on the date format localization.